-Some of the features that are often added to warm weather apparel include pit zips, mesh panels, and vents.
+Some of the features that are often added to warm-weather apparel include pit zips, mesh panels, and vents.

 This natural, luxurious, and durable material is created from the fibers of the flax plant.
 Historically, apparel made of linen has often been associated with society’s upper classes.
 This had to do with the laborious process required to produce the costly fabric.
-The fabric is highly breathable and ideal for summer attire.
-Banana Republic offers some great linen short and shirt options for casual wear while also offering linen suits for those potential outdoor weddings.
+The fabric is highly breathable and ideal for warm-weather attire.
+Banana Republic offers some great linen short and shirt options for casual wear while also offering linen suits for outdoor weddings.

-Take note: it’s rather common for other fabrics in this larger list to be combined with synthetic fibers to increase the durability and longevity of the product.
+Take note: It’s rather common for other fabrics in this larger list to be combined with synthetic fibers to increase the durability and longevity of the product.

 Polyester and Nylon

 Polyester is the most widely used synthetic material.
 It’s softer, more comfortable, and just looks better than earlier generations of the fabric.
-It’s ideal for use in gear and apparel as it is extremely durable and long-lasting.
+It’s ideal for use in gear and apparel, as it is extremely durable and long-lasting.
 The fabric’s breathability is determined by how tightly woven it is and the size of the yarn.

-Nylon is another petroleum based product that is also widely used in an array of apparel options, though less than polyester.
+Nylon is another petroleum-based product that is also widely used in an array of apparel options, though less than polyester.
 Polyester and nylon are often combined to create a blend that provides a fabric that combines the best of each.

 Silk is super soft, has a luxurious feel, and is highly breathable and lightweight.
 It is most commonly used in producing underwear and often used in high-end casual wear.
-And while this luxurious fabric has many positive attributes, it is a fragile material and usually requires hand washing.
+And while this luxurious fabric has many positive attributes, it is a fragile material and usually requires hand-washing.
 Tommy Bahama Hawaiian shirts are often made with 100% silk.